reactive-python/reactpy/docs/source/index.rst

 IDOM is a Python package for making user interfaces (UI).
 These interfaces are built from small elements of functionality like buttons text and images.
-IDOM allows you to combine these elements into reusable, nestable :ref:`"components" <your first component>`.
+IDOM allows you to combine these elements into reusable, nestable :ref:`"components" <your first components>`.
 In the sections that follow you'll learn how these UI elements are created and organized into components.
-Then, you'll use components to customize and conditionally display more complex UIs.
+Then, you'll use this knowledge to create interfaces from raw data:

-Some sort of examples here...
+.. example:: creating_interfaces.todo_list_with_keys
+    :activate-result:

 .. card::
     :link: creating-interfaces/index